Xe/site/blog/creators-code-2018-09-18.markdown

 the whole.
 Forgiveness, because people change and it is not fair to let their past experiences sour things too much.
 Understanding is the key to our groups, the knowledge of how complicated systems interact and how to explain it to people less familiar with them.
-Compassion for others hardships, even the ones we cannot as easily comprehend.
+Compassion for others' hardships, even the ones we cannot as easily comprehend.

 I am basing this not on any world religion, but on a core I feel is condicuve to